TejasCThakare/jewelry-enhancement/README.md

 Here, The first image is the raw input, the second image is the enhanced degraded image, the third is our CNN-refined output, and the last one is the raw enhanced image via Real-ESRGAN.
 Here, the PSNR and SSIM of our CNN-Enhanced output increased by **+0.39 dB** and **+0.001**, respectively, compared to the enhanced degraded image.
- (Note: Some unusually high PSNR/SSIM values seen during experiments were due to dimension mismatches, not real improvement.
-Qualitative evaluation is more reliable in this setting)
+ > **Note:** The unusually high PSNR (`∞`) and SSIM (`1.0`) observed on the HQ image during experiments are due to dimension mismatches, not actual improvement.
+For these cases, qualitative evaluation is more reliable.
+And this pipeline is under improvement.

 ---

 ##  Demo Video

 [ Watch Demo Video on Google Drive](https://drive.google.com/file/d/1EJZAwSxPXfeIBZhdxAGJJg8JH8RoOS_2/view?usp=sharing)